godofgeeks23/gemini-engine/README.md

 1. Create a .env file in the project root (or use any environment variable injection method you prefer).

+2. Refer sample `sample.env` file.

-2. Add the following line to your .env file, including all your API keys separated by spaces:
+3. Add the following line to your .env file, including all your API keys separated by spaces:

     ```bash
     GEMINI_API_KEYS="YOUR_GEMINI_KEY_1 YOUR_GEMINI_KEY_2 YOUR_GEMINI_KEY_3"
     ```

-3. (Optional) If you have additional environment variables or configurations, set them here as well.
+4. (Optional) If you have additional environment variables or configurations, set them here as well.

 Example `.env` file: